Embiid scores career-high 59, leads 76ers past Jazz 105-98

 “I’ve never seen a more dominating performance when you combine defense and offense,” coach Doc Rivers said.

+“Those are two legends that played here that I respect a lot and to be in that company means a lot,” Embiid said.
+“I still got a long ways to go.”

-With the Sixers up 101-98 and 1:19 left, Embiid blocked Collin Sexton’s driving layup and then the All-Center came right down and hit a little jumper that sealed the victory.
+With the Sixers up 101-98 and 1:19 left, Embiid blocked Collin Sexton’s driving layup and then came right down and hit a little jumper that sealed the victory.

-Embiid shook off nagging injuries to post his breakthrough game of the season on the second night of a home back-to-back.
+Embiid shook off nagging injuries to post his breakthrough game of his seventh season on the second night of a home back-to-back.
 He made 19 of 28 shots from the floor, 20 of 24 free throws and kept the Sixers from folding against the upstart Jazz.

-Tyrese Maxey chipped in 18 points for the Sixers but they had only 10 points from their other three starters.
-Embiid scored 13 points in the first quarter, 11 in the second and nine more in the third.
+Embiid even tossed in a steal and his plus-minus was a whopping plus-25 in 37 minutes.

+Embiid was aware he was on the brink of hitting 60 points — he tossed up a turnaround 3-pointer in the final minute that wasn’t close (he missed 4 of 5 3s overall).

+“I could have easily dribbled the ball and pulled up,” Embiid said, laughing.

 Embiid sank two free throws with 4:56 left in the fourth for a 96-94 lead and he matched his career high with 50 points.
 Embiid had twice before scored 50 points.
 The 7-footer hit two more free throws at the 4:17 mark for a 98-96 lead.

 He had Sixers fans chanting “MVP!
-MVP! and one yelled “He’s gonna get 60!”
+MVP! in appreciate and one yelled “He’s gonna get 60!”

 So close.